The eldest of five siblings, Bob Munden was born in Kansas City, Missouri, to Robert and Dorotha Munden.

 When Bob was in fifth grade, his father traded a shotgun for two double-action revolvers.
 Bob practiced Fast Draw using a cap gun holster, and entered his first Fast-Draw tournament, shooting live ammunition, when he was just 11 years old.
 In 1953, the professional sport of Fast Draw, sometimes called Quick Draw, was just a few men in the desert who met once a week at a garbage dump to shoot.
 The entry fee was a dollar and winner took all.
 Bob did not win his first tournament, but he was inspired, partly by the love of western movies, and became a dedicated Fast-Draw enthusiast.

 In 1954, Bob’s family moved to Big Bear Lake, California, a resort area in the San Bernardino Mountains.
-Bob attended junior high and then graduated from Big Bear High School in 1960, where he had perfect attendance for all four years, was voted Best Dressed all four years, wearing clothes he bought at the Good Will store – and won the annual talent competition three times playing trumpet and drums, in spite of not ever having music lessons.
+Bob attended junior high and then graduated from Big Bear High School in 1960, where he had perfect attendance for all four years, was voted Best Dressed all four years, wearing clothes he bought at the Good Will store – and won the annual talent competition twice playing his trumpet, and once while playing drums in spite of not ever having music lessons aside from a very brief stint of accordion lessons when he was very small.
+He played in the band, but refused to learn to read music.
 In football, Bob played offense and defense.
-His senior year, Bob helped the Big Bear Bears by blocking three punts and intercepting 4 passes in a single game.
+His senior year, Bob helped the Big Bear Bears by blocking three punts and intercepting four passes in a single game.
 As a result of this performance, the school presented him with “The Silver Buckle Award.”
-Becky has the engraved, oval-shaped buckle.
+Becky still has the engraved, oval-shaped buckle.

 Bob also excelled at basketball.
-At 5′ 7″, he was the guard and ball handler — and the best free-throw shooter in the conference.
+Though certainly not tall at 5′ 7 1/2″ , Bob was the guard and ball handler — and the best free-throw shooter in the conference.
 Big Bear High School was famous for its basketball program.
-Though the small-town school was categorized as a C Class school, the basketball team sometimes played AA Schools in tournaments — and won.
+The small-town school was categorized as a C Class school, but the basketball team sometimes played AA Schools in tournaments — and won.

 When he wasn’t on the basketball court early in the mornings or late in the afternoons, Bob fished and hunted deer, rabbits, ducks, quail and other birds with a bow, with shotguns, rifles and hand guns to help feed his family.
 Shooting archery helped Bob develop his instinctive shooting skills.
 He also practiced Fast Draw and became very proficient.

-When Bob was still just a kid, Jeff Cooper, a retired U.S. Marine Corps colonel and a famous gun writer who wrote for Guns & Ammo Magazine, organized a shooting club in Big Bear.
+When Bob was still just a kid, Jeff Cooper, a retired U.S. Marine Corps lt. colonel and a famous gun writer who wrote for Guns & Ammo Magazine and created the sport of combat style shooting, organized a shooting club in Big Bear Lake.
 Bob began competing with his Iver Johnson, breakdown, double-action .38-caliber revolver — and cap-gun holster.
-He raked pine needles, cut wood and did other odd jobs to buy ammo.
-He also did yard work for Col. Cooper in exchange for using Cooper’s Colt .45 Single-Action Revolver in the tournaments.
-Bob won his share of duels in the Leatherslaps and placed 2nd when he was 17.
+The belt?
+It was a sash from a bath robe.
+Munden raked pine needles, cut wood and did other odd jobs to buy ammunition.
+He also did yard work for Col. Cooper in exchange for using Cooper’s Colt .45 Single-Action Revolver.
+Bob won his share of duels in the Leatherslaps and with Cooper’s gun placed 2nd when Munden was 17.

 Bob bought his own Colt single action in 1959 for $75.00 after making payments on it all summer.
 While working in Los Angeles for his uncle the following summer, Bob witnessed a Fast-Draw tournament where participants used blank ammo.
 Having had experience shooting Fast Draw with real bullets, at first Bob thought blank tournaments were silly.
 But then he saw the place for that type of competition, which could be held safely in many locations – and he saw the skill required.
 A naturally fierce competitor, Bob took a keen interest in the sport for the challenge.
 Of course the money prizes also appealed to him.
 After that, there was no stopping him.